dev-sameer/soslab/README.md

 - **📊 Table View**: Structured data in sortable columns
 - **🔍 Search Results**: Filtered entries with highlighting
 - **🌙 Dark Mode**: Easy on the eyes

 ---

+## Log Aggregation - Pattern Clustering

+One of the most powerful features for handling large log volumes.
+Instead of manually reviewing thousands of logs, SOS Lab automatically groups similar entries into patterns:

+**How it works:**
+- Analyzes all logs across all sessions
+- Groups similar entries into patterns using intelligent clustering (Drain algorithm)
+- Extracts common templates from recurring logs
+- Shows you the top patterns by frequency

+**Example:**
+- Input: 10,000 error logs from 30 nodes
+- Output: 20-30 distinct patterns with counts
+- Benefit: Instantly see what's actually happening instead of drowning in noise

+**Perfect for:**
+- Multi-node troubleshooting
+- Understanding error distribution
+- Identifying systemic issues
+- Getting a complete overview at a glance

+---

+## Log Tracer - Correlation Timeline

+Trace request flows across different log types and services using correlation IDs:

+**How it works:**
+- Search for a correlation ID
+- Automatically detects timestamps across different log formats (JSON, syslog, etc.)
+- Normalizes timestamps from inconsistent formats
+- Shows results in chronological order

+**Why it's different from grep:**
+- Normal grep shows results as it finds them (not chronological)
+- GitLab uses multiple log formats with inconsistent timestamps
+- Log Tracer normalizes and orders them by actual time
+- Perfect for understanding the sequence of events

+**Perfect for:**
+- Following a request through multiple services
+- Understanding the timeline of an incident
+- Feeding results to LLMs for analysis
+- Correlating events across different log types

+---